 Pinpoint Your Passions

-What are your passions?
+What are you passionate about?
 In some cases, you might be able to combine your passion and your business.
 For example, if you love food and travel, you might be able to build a lifestyle business around a travel food blog.

-Using your list of passions, come up with business ideas that involve making money from it.
-If you love gardening, some ideas to make money can include a landscaping business, selling gardening tools, or selling a course on gardening.
-Not all of your passions will have ideas in all three forms of making money, but most should have several options.
+Using your list of passions, come up with business ideas that involve making money from them.
+For example, if you love gardening, some ideas to make money can include a landscaping business (selling skills), selling gardening tools (physical products), or selling a course on gardening (information).

 Research Your Ideas

 Pick a few of your top ideas and research whether or not they can help you create the life you want.
-While these ideas might be great money makers, if they don’t provide you with the money and freedom to pursue your lifestyle goal outlined in step No. 1, then they’re not the home business you want if you’re looking to be a lifestyle entrepreneur.
-Things to consider are portability (if you want to travel), flexibility, market access, and income potential.
+If they don’t provide you with the freedom to pursue your lifestyle goal outlined in the first step, then they’re not the home business you want.

 Develop a Business Plan

 Make a list of what is involved in getting your lifestyle business off the ground.
 The basics include a website and email list service.
 But you also need to consider what you’re offering and how you’ll deliver it.
-Will you be a coach?
-What virtual meeting service will you use (i.e., Skype)?
 In this step, you want to list all the to-dos and equipment you’ll need to get started.

 Next, write your lifestyle business plan.
-This should include all the details that go into a traditional business plan, such as your product and service idea, financials, marketing, etc., but also you want to pay special attention to make sure it's going to support the life you want.
+This should include all the details that go into a traditional business plan, such as your product and service idea, financials, marketing, and so on.
+However, you'll also want to pay special attention to make sure it's going to support the life you want.

 Develop Pricing and Marketing

 Set up pricing for your products or service.
-Make sure you’re charging enough to fund your lifestyle goal, but not so much that you don’t have a willing or able market to pay your prices.
+Make sure you’re charging enough to fund your lifestyle goal, but not so much that you don’t have a market willing to pay your prices.

 You'll also need to build your website and email marketing funnel.
 This is essentially your business center.
 This is where you’ll sell yourself, as well as your products and services.

 You'll need to define your ideal client/customer, figure out the best place to reach them, and create materials and systems to get your business in front of them.
-In the digital world, email, social media, guest blogging, interviews on podcasts, and video are all great ways to spread the word about your business.
+Email, social media, blogging, interviews on podcasts, and videos are all great ways to spread the word about your business.